e271828e/Flight.jl/docs/notes/design/framework_spec.md

 <a id="g-sweep"></a>**sweep** — one execution of that schedule against the current state, in one of
-two statically distinct variants compiled from the same entry list: the **interior sweep** walks continuous entries only — what RK stage evaluations and localization guard probes run, so discrete cells hold ZOH mid-step by construction — and the **boundary sweep** walks the full list, with the boundary's due discrete entries gated in by counter modulo.
+two statically distinct variants compiled from the same entry list: the **interior sweep** walks continuous entries only — what RK stage evaluations and localization guard trial evaluations run, so discrete cells hold ZOH mid-step by construction — and the **boundary sweep** walks the full list, with the boundary's due discrete entries gated in by counter modulo.
 Mid-step sweeps are integrator scratch; the boundary sweep restores table consistency, and the event